evzpav/betting-game/README.md

 # Betting Game

-It is web app with Golang backend and Vue frontend.
+It is web app made with Golang backend and Vue frontend.
+It is a betting game, where player inputs his name and chooses 2 numbers.

 ## Getting Started